iabdullah42/Project_1/README.md

+Note from Project Team: There are multiple files in our GitHub repository, as we worked through various aspects of the project.
+The ones you need to review are:
+- Project_1_Presentation.pptx
+- Group8_BLS_API_notebook.ipynb
+- This README

 # Project Title: Exploration of Computer Science Jobs in the United States #

 ## Group 8 (Ab Ibrahim, Albwin "Al" Wagner-Schmitzer, Del Vinas, Jay Howarth, Crystal White) ##